wagtail/wagtail/docs/editor_manual/finding_your_way_around/the_explorer_page.rst

 The Explorer page
 ~~~~~~~~~~~~~~~~~

-The Explorer page allows you to view the a page's children and perform actions on them.
+The Explorer page allows you to view a page's children and perform actions on them.
 From here you can publish/unpublish pages, move pages to other sections, drill down further into the content tree, or reorder pages under the parent for the purposes of display in menus.

 .. image:: ../../_static/images/screen05_explorer_page.png